 If my story doesn’t at least help you see things from a tenant’s perspective, know that now the Fitness for Human Habitation Act is in force tenants have a lot more recourse when maintenance issues occur.
 If my roof incident had happened yesterday, I’d have happily seen my landlord in court and it would have cost him a lot more than he ended up paying.

 There really are no short-cuts to property maintenance and it pays to build good relationships with tradespeople who’ve done a good job.
-Take it from a tenant who’s lived in damp and cold conditions and a landlord who swears property maintenance is his most important responsibility.

 Read More Like This: